 All styles of framed cabinetry boxes are constructed using 3/4″ solid wood face frames and mortise-and-tenon construction.
 Interiors are natural birch by default, but can be upgraded at your discretion for an additional charge.

-- Sides of cabinets are 3/4″ thick plywood
+- Sides, tops, and bottoms of all cabinets are 3/4″ thick plywood

-- Backs of base cabinets are 1/4″ thick plywood supported by 3/4″ nailers
+- Backs of base and tall cabinets are 1/4″ thick plywood supported by 3/4″ nailers

-- Backs and tops of wall cabinets are 1/4″ thick plywood
+- Backs of wall cabinets are 1/2″ thick plywood

 - Curved backs made from 1/8″ plywood are used on most corner cabinets or those containing rotating Lazy Susans

 - Shelves are made from 3/4″ PBC core with natural birch veneer; can be upgraded to plywood for an additional charge